Nexmo/nexmo-developer/.github/CONTRIBUTING.md

 ### Report a bug

-If you find a bug on Vonage APIs Developer Portal you can report it to us by [opening an issue](https://github.com/Nexmo/nexmo-developer/issues/new).
+If you find a bug on the Vonage APIs Developer Portal you can report it to us by [opening an issue](https://github.com/Nexmo/nexmo-developer/issues/new).
 This will give you a template to fill in the details.

 ### Suggest a feature

-We'd love to hear your ideas about what goes into Vonage APIs Developer Portal.
+We'd love to hear your ideas about what goes into the Vonage APIs Developer Portal.
 You can suggest a feature by opening an issue [opening an issue](https://github.com/Nexmo/nexmo-developer/issues/new).
 You might want to search to see if that feature has already been requested in the [project issues](https://github.com/Nexmo/nexmo-developer/issues/).

 ## Bug fixes / features